Dayan-Zhanchi/aoc/README.md

 # Flags
 ```
---y             # year of aoc
+-y             # year of aoc
---d             # day of aoc problem
+-d             # day of aoc problem
+-s             # sample input, set to True if included, meaning to run sample input
---i             # input type, set to True if included, meaning to run both sample + original input, otherwise if not included only sample input
+-o             # original input, set to True if included, meaning to run original input
+-ds            # different samples, set to True if included, meaning to run different samples for part 1 and 2
 ```